Tooth extractions have been performed for centuries. Although hard to believe, it is true.

 There are instances where it is better to take a tooth out than keep it in.
 Extracting a tooth can relieve pain and begin the process of rebuilding a tooth after damage or disease.

-What is a Tooth Extraction
+What Is a Tooth Extraction?

-When is a Tooth Extraction Needed?
+When Is a Tooth Extraction Needed?

 An overly crowded mouth could be a problem if your individualized treatment plan includes the use of dentures, dental implants, or other orthopedic treatments to straighten your teeth.
 If there is not enough room due to too many teeth in a smaller mouth, the extraction of a tooth is a common solution.

-Some teeth decay is normal, however, if that decay extends lower beneath the gum to areas with nerves and blood vessels, it may lead to an infection.
+Some teeth decay is normal.
+However, if that decay extends beneath the gum to areas with nerves and blood vessels, it may lead to an infection.